 Draw

-The draw for the 2023 singles and doubles tournaments in Hobart can be viewed on the WTA Tour website (see links below).
+The draws for the 2024 singles and doubles tournaments in Hobart are now available on the WTA Tour website (see links below).

 Draw Sizes: